-During your first meeting (at the welcome breakfast or during your first conversation), it is suggested that you clearly define the relationship to meet the needs of both your mentee and yourself.
-Use the Action Plan Template on the next page as a mutual contract for managing the relationship.
+During your first meeting (at the welcome breakfast or during your first conversation), it is suggested that you clearly define the relationship to meet the needs of both your mentor and yourself.
+Use the Action Plan Template as a mutual contract for managing the relationship.
 Taking the time to discuss and determine the following will help to ensure a successful mentoring relationship: